SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 - Plucking facial hair with tweezers can cause skin injury

-Chemical peels are too strong to cause skin inflammation.
+- Chemical peels are too deep to cause skin inflammation.

-Steam baths, thermal tights (helps with weight loss), or hair treatments involving heat or harsh chemicals can cause this problem.
+- Steam baths, thermal tights (which help with weight loss), or hair treatments that involve hot heat or harsh chemicals can cause this problem.

 – SENSITIVE SKIN AND OSPT